NoXPhasma/protondb_faq/README.md

 Be sure that your system is up-to-date and that you use the latest drivers available for your graphics card.

+Note:

-Note: These are stable drivers if you want to use newer beta/devel drivers do it on your own!
+These are stable drivers if you want to use newer beta/devel drivers do it on your own!

+LLVM 7 or newer is requiered to fix the most graphic/rendering issues.
+If your distro still use LLVM 6 like Solus for example then tell them to update!

 #### AMD